michsak/Microprocessor-Simulator/README.md

   <li>DX (DH, DL)</li>
 </ul>
 Application can simulate operations like ADD, SUB and MOV in the either addressing or immediate mode.<br>
-User can choose source and destination registers in order to add value to preferable register.<br> <br>
+User can choose source and destination registers in order to add value to preferable register.<br>
 Interrupts are carried out using stack.
 All of them are BIOS interrupt calls.
-Below it's shown which AH value corresponds with given interrupt.<br>
+Below it's shown which AH value corresponds with given interrupt.<br><br>
 <table>
   <tr>
     <th> Interrupts vector </th>